Every year, more than 350 million tonnes of waste are generated in Germany.

 You find all scientific publications on our publication server:

 Circular economy research takes place on a national and international level.
-Here you find selected sample projects.
+In the following you find selected sample projects.
+A complete list is available here.